-Perhaps you’ve been in the pest control industry for a while but are tired of working for somebody else.
+Perhaps you’ve been in the pest control industry for a while but are tired of working for someone else.

-Check out the following 10 sure-fire steps every pest control business owner should consider before taking the plunge.
+Check out these 10 sure-fire steps every pest control business owner should consider before taking the plunge.

-Before jumping into your business, you’ll need to figure out which services make the most sense for your business.
+Before jumping into starting a pest control business, you’ll need to choose which services make the most sense to offer.

-Start by thinking about the area you live in and the pest problems that are most prevalent there.
+To start, think about the area you live in and the pest problems most prevalent there.

 For example, Florida seems to always have an ant problem.
 You’ve got fire ants outside, sugar ants inside.
 When it rains, they want to be inside your house, free from the flooding.
 When it’s dry?
 They’ll also find a way in looking for water.
 You’re constantly battling ants.